aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M06-Unit 9 Secure your virtual hub using Azure Firewall Manager.md

 In this task you will test the application rule to confirm that it works as expected.

-1. On your Lab-VM, in the windows search bar, search and open **Remote Desktop Connection**.
+1. Within LabVM, from the start menu search and open **Remote Desktop Connection**.

 1. On the **Computer** box, enter the **firewall's public IP address** (e.g., **51.143.226.18**).